-- 3. Acquisition of Chicago and North Western Transportation Company (CNW) In April 1995, UPC completed the acquisition of the remaining 71.6% of CNW's outstanding common stock not previously owned by the Corporation for approximately \$1.2 billion, funded by the issuance of additional debt.
-Prior to the acquisition, CNW was the nation's eighth largest railroad.
+- 3. CNW In April 1995, UPC completed the acquisition of the remaining 71.6% of CNW's outstanding common stock not previously owned by the Corporation for approximately \$1.2 billion, funded by the issuance of additional long-term debt.
 The acquisition of CNW has been accounted for as a purchase, and CNW's financial results were consolidated with the Corporation effective May 1, 1995. - 4.
-Union Pacific Resources Group Inc. (Resources) In July 1995, the Corporation's Board of Directors approved a formal plan to divest UPC's natural resources business through an initial public offering (IPO) by Resources followed by a pro-rata distribution of the Resources' shares owned by the Corporation to its stockholders.
-The distribution is subject to UPC's receipt of a favorable Internal Revenue Service ruling as to the tax-free nature of the distribution and is expected to occur in the fourth quarter of 1996 after the completion of the acquisition of Southern Pacific.
+Union Pacific Resources Group Inc. (Resources) In July 1995, the Corporation's Board of Directors approved a formal plan to divest UPC's natural resources business through an initial public offering (IPO) by Resources followed by a pro-rata distribution of the remaining Resources' shares owned by the Corporation to its stockholders (the Spin-Off).

 The IPO of 42.5 million Resources' shares at \$21 per share was completed in October 1995 and generated net proceeds of \$844 million.
-At that time, Resources distributed to UPC a dividend of \$1,621 million (\$912 million in cash, \$650 million in 8.5% notes due within 90 days of the stock distribution and a \$59 million intercompany balance owed by the Corporation).
-UPC used the cash proceeds to repay outstanding commercial paper.
+At that time, Resources distributed to UPC a dividend of \$1,621 million (\$912 million in cash, \$650 million in 8.5% notes due within 90 days of the Spin-Off and a \$59 million intercompany balance owed by the Corporation).
+UPC used the cash proceeds from the IPO dividend to repay outstanding commercial paper.